Skip to content

 Goal: Start the DR pipeline and ensure cost guardrails are respected before scaling the cloud environment.

-1. From GitHub, navigate to the repository containing DR workflows (for example, hybridops-studio/infra-dr or the main repo if workflows live there).
+1. From GitHub, navigate to the repository containing DR workflows (for example, hybridops-tech/infra-dr or the main repo if workflows live there).

 2. Open the DR cutover workflow (for example: dr-cutover-onprem-to-cloud.yml).